EliasVilld/du-serializer/README.md

 Dkjson is a popular JSON encoding/decoding library in Lua, which is embedded by default in Dual Universe.
 Pure Lua Json, is a compact pure-Lua alternative library for JSON encoding/decoding, can be found at [json.lua 0.1.2](https://github.com/rxi/json.lua), created by Rxi.

+This benchmark has been done in Dual Universe, on a clean programming board.
+The missing data for 100 and 200 calls for the dkjson and pure lua json is due to the fact it trigger the CPU OVERLOAD error in the game.
 <img src="https://github.com/EliasVilld/du-serializer/blob/main/bench/encode.PNG" width="600">
 <img src="https://github.com/EliasVilld/du-serializer/blob/main/bench/decode.PNG" width="600">
 <img src="https://github.com/EliasVilld/du-serializer/blob/main/bench/data_size.PNG" width="600">